Light-enhanced dipolar interactions between exciton polaritons

-\paragraph{Exciton interaction potentials.---}To describe the interactions between excitons in $\hat V$ in Eq.~\eqref{eq:Hamiltonian}, we use pseudopotentials as depicted in Fig.~\ref{fig:Tx}(a), where the parameters are informed by a microscopic description that explicitly considers the constituent electrons and holes forming the excitons.
-Specifically, the DX-DX interaction is known to be short range and to have the strength $6\varepsilon_\mathrm{X}a_0^2$ within the Born approximation~\cite{Ciuti1998,Tassone1999}, where $\varepsilon_\mathrm{X}$ is the DX binding energy and $a_0$ is the effective Bohr radius.
-We therefore model the DX-DX interaction, $V_\mathrm{DX}$, as a short-range soft-core potential in real space,
+To describe the interactions between excitons, we use pseudopotentials as depicted in Fig.~\ref{fig:Tx}(a), where the parameters are informed by a microscopic description that explicitly considers the underlying intra- and interlayer Rytova-Keldysh potentials~\cite{Asriyan2019,Semina2019} for the constituent electrons and holes forming the excitons.
+More specifically, we set the parameters such that the Born approximation for each pseudopotential matches that obtained from the microscopic description (for details, see the Supplemental Material~\cite{supmat}).
+We note that the Born approximation is conceptually important since it provides an upper bound on the two-body interaction strength~\cite{Li2021a}.

-and set the height of the potential to be $V_{0} = 6\varepsilon_\mathrm{X}/\pi$ such that the Born approximation matches the microscopic result (for details, see the Supplemental Material~\cite{supmat}).
-The use of such an effective potential is justified as long as the exciton binding energy greatly exceeds other energy scales in the problem~\cite{Bleu2020}, which is well satisfied for MoS$_2$ homobilayers.
-In particular, this means that we can neglect any light-induced changes to the exciton wave function~\cite{Khurgin2001,Levinsen2019a}.
-Note that the Born approximation is conceptually important in that it provides an upper bound on the two-body interaction strength, provided no bound state exists~\cite{Li2021a}.
+In writing the potential operator in Eq.~\eqref{eq:potential operator}, we have omitted antiparallel IX-IX interactions because, within the regime of interest ($0.2 \leq \Delta/\Omega \leq 1.2$), the electric-field-induced Stark shift $\Delta$ is a sizable fraction of the Rabi splitting $\Omega$.
+As a result, one dipole orientation acquires a much larger IX fraction in the relevant polariton mode and therefore dominates the polariton-polariton scattering.
+In contrast, antiparallel IX-IX interactions are expected to become important near $\Delta \simeq 0$, where the two IX modes are nearly degenerate and both dipole orientations contribute substantially to the scattering process.
+Intervalley DX-DX and DX-IX interactions are likewise dropped, as their zero-momentum Born approximation vanishes~\cite{supmat}.

+In order to account for the non-uniform dielectric environment of the bilayer, we introduce the dielectric screening length $\rho_{0} = 2\pi\chi_\text{2D}/\kappa$, where $\chi_\text{2D}$ denotes the 2D polarizability of the layers.
+The dielectric screening length and other derived quantities (such as $a_\text{X}$, $\varepsilon_\text{X}$, $r_{0}$, and $a_{0}$) are parameterized by the environmental dielectric constant $\kappa$.
+For brevity, we suppress their explicit $\kappa$ dependence.
+In the present work, we use $\kappa=1$ for vacuum and $\kappa=3.76$ for the case of hBN encapsulation~\cite{Laturia2018}.